geshu18/app/Getting-Started.md

 services.AddApplicationInsightsTelemetry(Configuration);
 ```

 Please note that `AddApplicationInsightsTelemetry` and `UseApplicationInsights` are intended to be mutually exclusive, only use one or the other and not both together.
-The preferred default mechanism is to use the `UseApplicationInsights` extension methond from the `WebHostBuilder` instance.
+The preferred default mechanism is to use the `UseApplicationInsights` extension method from the `WebHostBuilder` instance.
 The older extension method `AddApplicationInsightsTelemetry` on the IServiceCollection is still available for customized configuration using one of its overloaded signatures.

 ## Add Application Insights JavaScript instrumentation to the  _ViewImports.cshtml ,  _Layout.cshtml